Wipie/LightShotGalleryDownloader-CLI/README.md

 npm install
 ```

-After installating dependcies, move the target.json file into the root of the program your folder should look like this
+After installating depedencies, move the target.json file into the root of the program your folder should look like this

     .
     ├── node_modules